napatthorn/talkyard-prod-one/docs/how-restore-backup.md

 # Stop the 'app' container, so the import won't fail because of
 # active database connections.
+# And start the database — in case it's not running already.
 docker-compose stop app
+docker-compose up -d rdb

 # Restore the database, PostgreSQL